jolson615/tech-exchange-2021/u1-html-git/css-design-and-design-libraries/README.md

 * padding
 * line-height

 As students start planning, the things that can be most confusing are margin and padding (and borders) when styling divs.
-An easy way to explain is that padding is what goes around the contents INSIDE the div (like padding in a shipping box) and margins are what keep the outer edge of the div away from other elements on the page (like the distance a shipping box is from other shipping containers).
+An easy way to explain is that padding is what goes around the contents INSIDE the div (like padding or bubblewrap in a shipping box) and margins are what keep the outer edge of the div away from other elements on the page (like the distance a shipping box is from other shipping containers).
 Walk students through styling a class or element on their page - this is purely an example and students should have lots of freedom to adjust these styles based on their own preferences, and to explore resources like W3 Schools if there are other things they want to learn about.

 ```css
 .fav{